Foreign relations of India: Europe

 The Periplus of the Erythraean Sea was a manual written in Greek for navigators who carried trade between Roman Empire and other regions, including ancient India.
 It gives detailed information about the ports, routes and commodities.
-The Greek ethnographer and explorer of the Hellenistic period, Megasthenes was the ambassador of Seleucus I at India.
+The Greek ethnographer and explorer of the Hellenistic period, Megasthenes was the ambassador of Seleucus I in India.
 In his work, Indika (Greek: Ινδικά), he wrote the history of Indians and their culture.
-Megasthenes also mentioned the prehistoric arrival of God Dionysus and Herakles (Megasthenes' Herakles) in India.
+Megasthenes also mentioned the prehistoric arrival of the God Dionysus and Herakles (Megasthenes' Herakles) in India.

 There is now tangible evidence indicating that the settlement of Greek merchants in Bengal must have begun as early as the beginning of the seventeenth century.
 Dimitrios Galanos (Greek: Δημήτριος Γαλανός, 1760–1833) was the earliest recorded Greek Indologist.
 His translations of Sanskrit texts into Greek made knowledge of the philosophical and religious ideas of India available to many Europeans.
 A "Dimitrios Galanos" Chair for Hellenic Studies was established at Jawaharlal Nehru University in New Delhi, India in September 2000.

-In modern time, diplomatic relations between Greece and India were established in May 1950.
+In modern times, diplomatic relations between Greece and India were established in May 1950.
 The new Greek Embassy building in New Delhi was inaugurated on 6 February 2001.
-As of 2020, the relation between the two countries is closer than ever and is considered historical and strategic by both parts.
+As of 2020, the relationship between the two countries is closer than ever and is considered historical and strategic by both parties.